|

 themes are user empowerment and collaboration, and the effective application of globally

-networked communities and machine intelligence to support that.
+networked communities and machine intelligence (the focused wisdom of crowds) to support that

 thinking about new media combined with diversified practical information technology and